billtafaha-oss/MY-PRTFOLIO/README.md

 Usage

 This project can be used as a template or learning example for front-end development.
-Open the index.html file in a web browser to view the page.
+Open the html file in a web browser to view the page.

 Purpose